finn1817/finn1817/README.md

 <br>

 ### 🏠 How to Contact Me 📞 ###
-⚠️ 📨 - How to reach me "https://dfinn.me/Resume-Website/" - There is a contact form at the bottom if you wanna reach out!
+⚠️ 📨 - How to reach me "https://dfinn.me/Main-Website/resume/" - There is a contact form at the last slide if you wanna reach out!
+(This will your message to my email!)

 <br>
 <br>